ExpressVPN Trust Center

 Employing zero-knowledge encryption

-ExpressVPN’s password manager (named ExpressVPN Keys) leverages zero-knowledge encryption to ensure that no one—not even ExpressVPN—can decrypt our users’ stored logins.
-Zero-knowledge encryption ensures that if there was a data breach of our servers, an attacker would not be able to decrypt users’ stored logins.
-Logins are only ever decrypted on a users’ device using encryption keys generated by their primary password—which only they know.
+ExpressVPN’s password manager (named ExpressVPN Keys) leverages zero-knowledge encryption to ensure that no one—not even ExpressVPN—can decrypt the information our users store.
+Zero-knowledge encryption ensures that if there was a data breach of our servers, an attacker would not be able to decrypt any information stored by our users.
+This information is only ever decrypted on a users’ device using encryption keys generated by their primary password—which only they know.

 Security and privacy threat modeling is incorporated into the design phase of any system.
 We use the MITRE ATT&CK framework to identify threats that can exist in our designs, consider ways to remove them, and apply sufficient measures to minimize potential risks.